maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-in-person.md

 priority: "Minor"
 ---

+You live in a county that is following the “Voter’s Choice” election rules.
+If you are registered to vote, you will get a ballot in the mail and can choose whether to mail it back, drop it off, or instead vote in person.

-Your neighborhood polling locations will no longer be open.
-Instead, you can vote at any Vote Center in Butte County.
+Your neighborhood polling locations may no longer be open.
+Instead, you can vote at *any* Vote Center in Butte County.

 - **All Vote Centers will be open for at least 4 days** from Saturday, October 31, through Election Day, Tuesday, November 3.

-- **Some Vote Centers will be open for 11 days** starting Saturday, October 24.
-This includes the two weekends leading up to the election.
+- **Some Vote Centers may be open before October 31.**

 - **On Election Day, Tuesday, November 3, all Vote Centers are open from 7 AM to 8 PM.**